 The Fish-less Cycle

 Now that you know how the nitrogen cycle work, you need to learn how to effectively complete this cycle in your home aquarium!
-I am a huge advocate of the Fish-less cycle (not adding ANY fish until cycle is complete).
+I am a huge advocate of the Fish-less cycle (not adding ANY fish until cycling is complete).
 While this may take a little longer, it saves a few unlucky fish from ammonia/nitrite poisoning.

 Before starting your fish-less cycle, you should purchase a test kit.
 The API Freshwater Test Kit is the absolute best on the market.
 To begin your cycle, have your aquarium completely set up (substrate, water, plants, decorations, filter, heater)and add a few pinches of flake food each day.
 As this flake food deteriorates, you will notice a huge spike in ammonia on your test kit.
 Make sure to test your water at least once a day to stay up-to-date.

-Once ammonia begins to drop (the first type of beneficial bacteria are doing their job!), you will notice a spike in Nitrites.
+Once ammonia begins to drop (the first type of beneficial bacteria are doing their job), you will notice a spike in Nitrites.
 At this point, the second type of beneficial bacteria will begin to reproduce and grow in numbers.
-This bacteria, of course, consumes the nitrite and converts it to nitrate.
+This bacteria consumes the nitrite and converts it to nitrate.
 As always, remember to keep adding a few flakes of fish food to sustain the cycle.
-In another 2-3 weeks time, you will notice the nitrites begin to fall off (remember to test your water every day) and nitrites begin to spike.
+In another 2-3 weeks’ time, you will notice the nitrites begin to fall off (remember to test your water every day) and nitrites begin to spike.